Exploring the birthplace of Apollo on Delos

 The Temple of Delians

 Possibly the best known image from Delos.
-Today only seven of the dozen or so marble lions remain (some almost complete, others only in part), but the grandeur of the avenue that served as a tribute to the Naxians is clear for all to see.
+Today only seven of the dozen or so marble lions remain (some almost complete, others only in part), but the grandeur of the avenue of sculptures gifted as a tribute by the Naxians is clear for all to see.
 The lions are replicas but the originals are in the island’s museum.

 Daily life on Delos

 The Minoan Fountain was where locals stocked up on water, and there are not one by two marketplaces (or agoras) and a gymnasium.
 Meanwhile, the most impressive of the many residences is the House of Dionysos, famous for its intricate floor mosaic of Dionysus riding a tiger.